apache/hudi/docs/_docs/2_2_writing_data.md

       subclass of HoodieRecordPayload, that works off a GenericRecord.
       Implement your own, if you want to do something other than overwriting existing value
-      Default: org.apache.hudi.OverwriteWithLatestAvroPayload
+      Default: org.apache.hudi.common.model.OverwriteWithLatestAvroPayload
     --props
-      path to properties file on localfs or dfs, with configurations for Hudi client, schema provider, key generator and data source.
-For Hudi client props, sane defaults are used, but recommend use to provide basic things like metrics endpoints, hive configs etc. For sources, referto individual classes, for supported properties.
+      path to properties file on localfs or dfs, with configurations for hoodie client, schema provider, key generator and data source.
+For hoodie client props, sane defaults are used, but recommend use to provide basic things like metrics endpoints, hive configs etc. For sources, referto individual classes, for supported properties.
       Default: file:///Users/vinoth/bin/hoodie/src/test/resources/delta-streamer-config/dfs-source.properties
     --schemaprovider-class
       subclass of org.apache.hudi.utilities.schema.SchemaProvider to attach
-      schemas to input & target table data, built in options:
+      schemas to input & target table data, built in options: org.apache.hudi.utilities.schema.FilebasedSchemaProvider.Source (See
-      FilebasedSchemaProvider
+      org.apache.hudi.utilities.sources.Source) implementation can implement
-      Default: org.apache.hudi.utilities.schema.FilebasedSchemaProvider
+      their own SchemaProvider.
+For Sources that return Dataset<Row>, the schema is obtained implicitly.
+However, this CLI option allows overriding the schemaprovider returned by Source.
     --source-class
       Subclass of org.apache.hudi.utilities.sources to read data.
 Built-in
       options: org.apache.hudi.utilities.sources.{JsonDFSSource (default),